9 of 9 results for "movies"

 Printable

+Just like Chunky Chimp, we have to learn to be ourselves.
 This fun lesson uses the Bluey episode "Movies" as the kickoff to a classroom conversation about the importance of being yourself.
-And sometimes that means facing your fears (like thunderstorms or dark movie theaters!).
 The lesson includes printables for three activities in which kids make courage capes, draw self-portraits, and decorate puzzle pieces that show things that make them unique.

 Movies Episode Summary: It is Bluey’s first trip to the cinema, but she’s worried that the movie will be too scary.
 When Bingo starts running amok in the theatre, she must conquer her fear and help Dad out.